WHAT DOES IT MEAN TO SANCTION A COMPETITION?

 4.)
 Other useful Competition documents can be found at link: Competition Documents

-Competition details will be posted on the HCBC Competitions Calendar upon receipt application and fees due .
+Competitions are posted on the HCBC Competitions Calendar upon receipt application and payment of fees due .

 EC National Bronze and Silver sanctioned EC competitions submit following documents via 2018 ONLINE COMPETITION PORTAL;